Last Will & Final Testament

 Yes, everyone should have a Will drafted.
 This is your opportunity to decide where your belongings and your Estate should go in the event that you pass away.
 You also have the ability to name guardians for your minor children and create Trusts for them.
 Having a Will is the only way that you can ensure that your wishes are legally carried out after your death.

 I saw a Will kit at my local book store.
-Can I draft my own Willl?
+Can I draft my own Will?

-The simple answer is yes but many of us lack the required skills and expertise to do so.
-You may draft your own Will and it can be valid as long as the requisite formailities are completed.
-However, should you have a poorly written Will it could affect your legacy that is left for your loved ones.
+The simple answer is yes.
+However, many lack the required skills and expertise to do so.
+You may draft your own Will and it can be valid as long as the requisite formalities are completed.
+Should you have a poorly written Will, it could affect your legacy that is left for your loved ones.
 In the end, it may cost your loved ones more money fixing an invalid Will than the money saved by drafting your own with a Will kit.

 What would happen if I died without a Will?

 This is far from an ideal situation.
-The Succession Law Reform Act determines who will inherit your Estate if you die instestate (meaning dying without a Will).
+The Succession Law Reform Act determines who will inherit your Estate if you die intestate (meaning dying without a Will).
 Perhaps you wanted your Estate to go to your best friend.
-If you die without a Will the likelihood of them receiving the inheritance is improbable without a Will.
-It is imperative that you have a Will drafted before unforseen circumstances arise that may prevent you from creating one.
+If you die without a Will the likelihood of them receiving the inheritance is improbable.
+It is imperative that you have a Will drafted before unforeseen circumstances arise that may prevent you from creating one.

 Do you offer “Wills on Wheels” services?

 Yes!
 We are able to travel to you to have your Will and Power of Attorney documents executed in the comfort of your home.
 We also offer hospital visits for those individuals with complicated health situations which make it inherently difficult to meet with a lawyer at their office.